ABOUT US

 Our Mission

 Saris to Suits® aims to advance women’s empowerment, education, gender equality and social justice.
-Organise Events for women’s health and fitness in the sari run.
+Organize Events for women’s health and fitness in the sari run.

 THE TEAM